mindspore-lab/mindone/examples/stable_diffusion_v2/README.md

 ## T2I Adapter

 [T2I-Adapter](../t2i_adapter/README.md) is a simple and lightweight network that provides extra visual guidance for Stable Diffusion models without re-training them.
-The adapter act as plug-ins to SD models, making it easy to integrate and use.
+The adapter act as plug-in to SD models, making it easy to integrate and use.

 For detailed instructions on inference and training with T2I-Adapters, please refer to [T2I-Adapter](../t2i_adapter/README.md).